emotion-analysis-project/SemEval2025-Task11/README.md

 Given a target text snippet, predict the **perceived emotion(s) of the speaker**.
 Specifically, select whether each of the following emotions apply: **joy**, **sadness**, **fear**, **anger**, **surprise**, or **disgust**.
 In other words, label the text snippet with: joy (**1**) or no joy (**0**), sadness (**1**) or no sadness (**0**), anger (**1**) or no anger (**0**), surprise (**1**) or no surprise (**0**), and disgust (**1**) or no disgust (**0**).

-**Note that for some languages such as English, the set perceived emotions includes  joy, sadness, fear, anger, or surprise (it does not include disgust.)**
+**Note that for some languages such as English, the set perceived emotions includes 5 emotions: joy, sadness, fear, anger, or surprise and does not include disgust.**

 A training dataset with gold emotion labels will be provided for this track.